xpmatteo/tddforandroid/manuscript/010-unit-converter.md

 * We must interact with the elements of the user interface.
 Therefore this test needs to be in the "app" module.
 * In the "app" module we must use JUnit 3, while in the "Core" module we can use JUnit 4
 * In order to create an EditText we need an Android `Context`.
 The easiest way to get one is to extend `AndroidTestCase`.
 * The name of the class is obtained by prefixing a qualifier "Android-" to the name of the interface.
 This is much better than using the "-Impl" suffix (bleah!) or adding an "I-" prefix to the interface name (also bleah!).
 So, `AndroidUnitDoctorView` means "the Android implementation of `UnitDoctorView`".
+%% a cosa ti stai riferendo con I- e -Impl ? sicuro do volere essere così colloquiale?

 * The interface `UnitDoctorView` lives in the UnitDoctorCore module, while its implementation `AndroidUnitDoctorView` lives in the "app" module.
 This is correct: the interface talks exclusively in terms of the application *domain language*, so it belongs in the "core" module.
 Also, interfaces belong to their clients, not to their implementations, so it's OK that they live near the clients.

 Making the above test pass is easy: